2023 Nigeria floods: Causes

-The 2023 Nigeria floods was caused by climate change and heavy rain fall.
+The 2023 Nigeria floods was caused by climate change and heavy rainfall.
 Most often, climate changes causes flooding in Nigeria, it causes a lot of damages to properties and kills a lot of people.
-In the Oba-Ile neighborhood of Akure, the capital of Ondo state, numerous places were flooded earlier in 2023, and a resident was carried away by a flood on her way back from work.
+In the Oba-Ile neighborhood of Akure, the capital of Ondo State, numerous places were flooded earlier in 2023, and a resident was carried away by a flood on her way back from work.

 Flooding by location

 Ondo state

-In the Oba-Ile neighborhood of Akure, the capital of Ondo state, numerous places were flooded earlier this year 2023, and a resident was carried away by a flood on her way back from work.
+In the Oba-Ile neighborhood of Akure, the capital of Ondo State, numerous places were flooded earlier this year 2023, and a resident was carried away by a flood on her way back from work.

 Kwara

-The heavy downpour which leads to flood that wash away tye bridges in Odo-Ase community in Oke Ero Local Government Area kwara state.
+The heavy downpour which leads to flood that wash away the bridges in Odo-Ase community in Oke Ero Local Government Area kwara state.

 Adamawa

 Five individuals from various communities in Adamawa perished in September due to flooding.
 In Adamawa's Fufore, Yola South, and Mubi South LGAs, a number of homes and infrastructure were inundated.Akingbade stated that the emergency operation center had been activated to facilitate the coordination of operations and that the agency had started a comprehensive evaluation of the flood situation in Adamawa."Many people and communities have been impacted by the flooding in Adamawa," he stated.